ProfPAThomas/py-galaxies/docs/jb_pygal/developers/to-do.rst

 Pre-processing development
 --------------------------

-* Decide upon a simple, idealised format for py-gal merger graphs/trees input
 * Write helper routines to convert from other tree formats to py-gal input.
-In particular, convert Millennium trees.
+A version now exists for Millennium trees but the resultant processing generates many odd-looking halos.

 Minor structural development
 ----------------------------

-* Pre-processing merger graph to:

-  - ensure every halo has a subhalo (introduce dummy subhalos as necessary)
-  - eliminate halos that have no descendants
+* (Possibly) cool from subhalos onto the central galaxy every galaxy timestep (currently done every halo timestep).

 * Option to pre-process merger graph to convert it to a tree: